Clyde Edwards-Helaire: 2020 season

 Edwards-Helaire made his debut for the Chiefs in Week 1 as the starting running back after Damien Williams opted out of the 2020 season.
 In his first career start, he rushed 25 times for 138 yards and scored a rushing touchdown in the 34–20 victory over the Houston Texans.
 At 21 years of age, he became the youngest player in NFL history to rush for at least 130 yards and a touchdown in his NFL debut.
 In Week 6, against the Buffalo Bills, he rushed 26 times for 161 rushing yards in the 26–17 victory.

 In Week 11 against the Las Vegas Raiders, Edwards-Helaire rushed for two touchdowns during the 35–31 win.
 On Week 15 against the New Orleans Saints, Edwards-Helaire suffered a hip and ankle injury, making him unavailable for the remainder of the 2020 NFL regular season.
 Overall, he finished his rookie season with 181 carries for 803 rushing yards and four rushing touchdowns to go along with 36 receptions for 297 receiving yards and one receiving touchdown.

 In the AFC Championship against the Buffalo Bills, Edwards-Helaire rushed six times for seven yards and a touchdown during the 38–24 win.

 In Super Bowl LV against the Tampa Bay Buccaneers, Edwards-Helaire rushed nine times for 64 yards and recorded two catches for 23 yards during the 9–31 loss.

 2021 season

 In Weeks 3–4, Edwards-Helaire recorded consecutive 100-yard rushing games.
-After injuring his knee in the Chiefs' Week 5 game against the Buffalo Bills, Edwards-Helaire was placed on injured reserve on October 12, 2021.
+After injuring his knee in the Chiefs' Week 5 game against the Bills, Edwards-Helaire was placed on injured reserve on October 12, 2021.
 He was activated on November 20, 2021.
 Overall, he finished the 2021 season with 119 carries for 517 rushing yards and four rushing touchdowns to go along with 19 receptions for 129 receiving yards and two receiving touchdowns in ten games.